 High ceiling heavy chandelier installation in Toronto.
-Licensed Electricians
+Licensed electricians

 Hard-to-reach spots - above stairs, narrow spaces, cathedral ceiling

 My living room has a cathedral ceiling.
 A fan is suspended on a long rod.
 I wanted to replace the fan with a crystal chandelier.
 I rented a 12 foot step ladder.
-When I climbed up to take the fan down, I discovered that bracket holding the fan was screwed through drywall directly into a ceiling beam.
+When I climbed up to take the fan down, I discovered that bracket holding the fan was screwed through drywall directly into a beam.
 There was a hole cut in drywall for the wire and that was it.
 No box.
-Yes, the bracket was safely and securely fastened to the structure but without an outlet box.
+Yes, the cross bar was safely and securely fastened to the structure but without an outlet box.

 I'm looking for suggestions on how to hang this type of fixture other than mounting a junction box first.

-Some of the suggestions I got are as follows.
+Some of the suggestions I got are as follows:

-Cut the drywall around.
+2. Cut the drywall around.
 Measure diameter of the box and cut the beam to accommodate it.
 Insert the box, fasten it and wire appropriately.

 I'm hoping you can point me in the right direction.